-Weight gain can creep up on us and it’s no different with your cat but having that extra pound or two does make a huge difference to your cat’s wellbeing and long-term health.
+Weight gain can creep up on our clients in Satfford and it’s no different with your cat but having that extra pound or two does make a huge difference to your cat’s wellbeing and long-term health.
 Tackling weight loss however needn’t be a weight on your mind.
-We can support with nutrition and exercise plans that will support your cat’s journey to reach their optimum weight for their age and breed.
+At Shires Vets, we can support with nutrition and exercise plans that will support your cat’s journey to reach their optimum weight for their age and breed.

 Food for thought

 Your cat's diet will be integral to this, as this is probably the single most important factor in promoting and sustaining a healthy weight.
 It is not just the amount that is imperative to get right, but the type of food and number of times per day your cat should eat.

 Cats in Stafford require a good daily dose of vitamins D and E, a source of Omega 6 and a balanced intake of minerals.
 When choosing cat food, be sure to read the packaging to ensure the nutritional requirements are met, whether the food is wet or dry.
 Cats can be fussy eaters so you may have to try a variety of options to see which one suits your cat’s needs the best.